Current Best Selling Bike Computers.

 The CatEye Strada is shipped with batteries and a universal tool-free FlexTight bracket, and is easy to mount.

-The Garmin Edge 520 is a bike computer that has been widely hailed as the biggest leap forward in bike computers, ever.
+The Garmin Edge 530 might just be the best bike computer, ever.
 It is GPS and Glonass-enabled for extremely fast satellite acquisition, and offers wireless transfers of your data to Garmin Connect (or Strava, which you can read about here).
-This model introduced new advanced performance and power analysis, including new Time in Zone, FTP (Functional Threshold Power) tracking, cycling-specific VO2 and recovery and cycling dynamics.
+This model launched with a processor that has double the speed of previous Garmin Edge bike computers, plus a whole lot of major upgrades and new features.
+Like its predecessors, it has advanced performance and power analysis, including new Time in Zone, FTP (Functional Threshold Power) tracking, cycling-specific VO2 and recovery and cycling dynamics.
 It is a rugged bike computer that will stand up to bad weather, and even a fall into water.
 It will enable you to record your rides, and also offers live tracking – which basically means your spouse can check where you are at any time.

-The Garmin Edge 520 has gone back to button control, not touch screen control.
+The Garmin Edge 530 has button control, not touch screen control.
 I prefer button control.
-Sometimes I find screen swiping doesn’t work perfectly, especially in the rain- this is in fact a complaint I have heard about in the Garmin Edge 820.
+Sometimes I find screen swiping doesn’t work perfectly, especially in the rain- this is in fact a complaint I have heard about in the Garmin Edge 830.
 Button control gives you complete control, all the time, even with gloves on.
-The Garmin Edge 520 also has a beautiful color screen, and a great hand-feel – it feels very smooth, light, and high quality.
+The Garmin Edge 530 also has a beautiful color screen, and a great hand-feel – it feels very smooth, light, and high quality.

 No. 4: Fourth most popular, best selling bike computer – the Garmin Edge 25